How to use Avoma’s MCP server to analyze meetings

 Troubleshooting

-If you're having trouble connecting Claude to Avoma or accessing meeting data, try the following solutions for common issues:
+If you're having trouble connecting ChatGPT or Claude to Avoma or accessing meeting data, try the following solutions for common issues:

 Issue: Claude is not recognizing your API key